 Minimum Requirements For Admission

-CUSOM applicants for admission will be required to complete a minimum of 90 hours or 75 percent of the required credits for a degree in a college or university accredited by an agency recognized by the United States Department of Education in order to be considered for an interview.
+CUSOM applicants for admission will be required to complete a minimum of 75 percent of the required credits for a degree in a college or university accredited by an agency recognized by the United States Department of Education in order to be considered for an interview.
 Applicants must earn a baccalaureate degree prior to matriculation.

 Applicants should have achieved at least a 3.2 sciences and cumulative grade point average (GPA), on a 4.0 scale.
 The minimum overall GPA for acceptance is 3.0.
 The admissions process is competitive, and a higher grade point average (above 3.0) results in improved chances for acceptance.
 CUSOM places emphasis on the last 120 credit hours and on the science and required courses when choosing between competitive applicants.
 CUSOM also places emphasis on the applicant’s interview.

 The required undergraduate courses for entry will be: